orhnk/pom/README.md

-# Porsmo
+# Pom

-A rust program for pomodoro, timer, stopwatch - all in one.
+fork of [porsmo](https://github.com/ColorCookie-dev/porsmo) A rust program for pomodoro, timer, stopwatch - all in one.